 Addiction is a public health problem that demands interdisciplinary approaches to address its impacts on individuals, families, communities, and society.
 Our courses incorporate principles of diversity, human rights, harm reduction, and social justice, and are grounded in evidence-based approaches to prevention, policy, and sustainable recovery.

 Students consider CAS programs to advance or complement an existing skillset, or to develop a new one.
 For some students, CAS programs are helpful stand-alone options to enhance a bachelor’s or advanced degree they already have.
 For others, pursuing a graduate degree and CAS concurrently can provide an employment advantage upon graduation.
 With little to no additional time or financial investment required, pairing a graduate degree and a CAS simultaneously is appealing.

 What’s the advantage of earning a CAS credential and a master’s degree?

 Combining competencies in mental health counseling or other public focused graduate programs with addiction studies prepares students to address society’s needs while enhancing their marketability for employment.
 Co-existing addiction and mental health disorders are prevalent and therefore students enrolled in clinical mental health training programs at Syracuse University will gain valuable skills for future clinical practice.
-Other students enrolled in programs such as public administration, education, or human development will benefit from coursework emphasizing prevention or policy, taking this knowledge and skills to the community and societal level, influencing change on a broad scale.
+Other students enrolled in programs such as education, human development, public administration, or sociology will benefit from coursework emphasizing prevention or policy, taking this knowledge and skills to the community and societal level, influencing change on a broad scale.